dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 TvZcomparison: Plots a composite temperature and wind vs height figure for multiple sites at an input time.
 Requires findsnd, TvZ, and windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins).

 TwindvZ: Plots temperature and wind vs height for an input time.
 Requires windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins).
+Updated 23 July 2018 with repair for issue where windbarbs would be plotted in the wrong place if the T-span was set by user instead of being generated dynamically.

 viewer: Sequentially displays all soundings for an input span of time in either temperature vs height or temperature+wetbulb vs height format.
 Block of code to save all images is commented out.
 Suffers from the issue that prestogeo has when the first entry in a soundings temperature vector is NaN and therefore geopotential height cannot be calculated.
 In Phase 3, this function (and likely all vZ functions) will be changed to use the geopotential field included in IGRA v2 data.
 Updated 25 June 2018 so figures are only opened if the plotting completes successfully.